hobson/hobson.github.io/_posts/2015-04-25-Graph-Theory-Basics-and-Advanced-Speech-Recognition-with-Neural-Nets.md

 * John Hopfield -- went to University of Toronto
 [Geoffrey (Geoff) Hinton](http://www.cs.toronto.edu/~hinton) -- researcher at University of Toronto
 * Alex Graves -- using RNN for for a language model
-* Russ Salakhutdinov -- colaborated with Geof and George Dahl on the Merck challenge
+* Russ Salakhutdinov -- collaborated with Geof and George Dahl on the Merck challenge
 * [Abdel-rahman Mohamed](http://www.cs.toronto.edu/~asamir/) -- collaborator with George Dahl on neural nets in speech recognition